 Hambagu patties

 - Mix 3 tbsp milk and 4 tbsp panko breadcrumbs in a small bowl.
-In a separate large mixing bowl, add 300 g ground beef, ¼ tsp salt, ¼ tsp black pepper, 1 pinch nutmeg and the cooled onions.
+In a separate large mixing bowl, add 300 g ground beef, ¼ tsp salt, ¼ tsp ground black pepper, 1 pinch nutmeg powder and the cooled onions.
 Mix by hand until the ingredients are evenly distributed (but be careful not to overmix).

 - Add the milk/panko mixture to the bowl and mix by hand again until evenly distributed.